An Overview of Ibalizumab

 An investigational drug is one that is under study and is not approved by the U.S. Food and Drug Administration (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

-Ibalizumab is an investigational drug that is being studied for the treatment of HIV infection.
+Ibalizumab is an investigational drug that is being studied for the treatment and prevention of HIV infection.4

 Ibalizumab belongs to a class (group) of HIV drugs called entry and fusion inhibitors.2 Entry and fusion inhibitors block HIV from getting into and infecting certain cells of the immune system.
 This prevents HIV from multiplying and can reduce the amount of HIV in the body.